HilalKocak/DjangoMediumClone/README.md

 ## The following features of Django are used in this project
+This project is clone of https://medium.com/

+This project allows different users to register, the registered user to publish blog posts.
+The user's blog posts have categories and tags.
+In this way, database relations such as onetomany and manytomany are used.

 - Abstract Model
 - Model Forms
 - Static Files, Media Files